Here at The Draw Shop, we’ve always said that going viral is overrated.

 How do you get a video to go viral if you can’t attract enough viewers early on?

-You turn to the people who do.
+You turn to the people who do, social media influencers.

 Most of the time business owners use influencer marketing for straightforward selling… but you don’t have to.
 Asking online influencers to share your video isn’t just an easier ask than pitching them a joint venture – it’s also a great stepping stone for creating a solid relationship that becomes the foundation for future “serious” business partnerships!